Last Updated on February 16, 2022 by Anne-Marie

 You can use either a regular or lite dressing.
 Both would be delicious!
 Just make sure the Thousand Island dressing you choose is gluten free.

-If you’re trying to cut back a bit on the calories or sweetener, use 1/2 cup monk fruit powder instead of the honey or agave nectar.
+If you’re trying to cut back a bit on the calories or sweetener, use 1/2 cup powdered monk fruit sweetener instead of the honey or agave nectar.
 Every little bit helps!

 Putting together the Cuban panini